Skip to content

 • Microbial diseases

-Herpetic stomatitis, chicken pox, TB (tuberculosis), HIV, hand, foot and mouth.
+Herpetic stomatitis, chicken pox, TB (tuberculosis), HIV, and hand, foot, and mouth disease.

 • Blood disorders